OpenDataScotland/jkan/_datasets/glasgow+city+council-glasgow+communities+fund.md

 ---
 category:
-- Budget / Finance
+- Business and Economy
-- Council and Government
+- Health and Social Care
 date_created: ''
 date_updated: '2021-09-06'
 license: No licence